They also remind me of that one episode where MacGyver staples the villain to the ground.

 My housing site at Columbia National Wildlife Refuge in Washington state had a killdeer nest out in front.
 Guess who’s sitting on eggs in the Cabo Rojo parking lot?
 Soon there will be fuzzy babies running around!

 After others and I alerted a FWS official about the nest, some traffic cones went up around it.
 Maybe she won’t have to do her “I am injured, follow me as I lead you away!” broken-wing display so often.

 Clapper rail eggs!
 After days of hearing their cackling, grunt-y calls, I finally saw one wading furtively through the mangrove yesterday.
 This is because I’d been waiting so long to trap a male that everyone returned to business as usual.
 (The male didn’t go in.
 First stop tomorrow.)

 Another favorite from the Bahamas, the black-necked stilt nest.
 Inadvertently I was standing too close while trying to catch a different male.
 Like the killdeer, the female did a broken-wing display, but it wasn’t nearly as convincing.
-I imagine a predator would raise an eyebrow at a performance that involves undulating your wings in a one-bird wave; shimmying your belly to the ground; looking up to make sure you’re being watched; and then…pause…sticking out a wing that should be accompanied by a sound effect like “sproinggg!”
+I imagine a predator would raise an eyebrow at a performance that involves undulating your wings in a one-bird wave; shimmying your belly to the ground; looking up to make sure you’re being watched; and then…pause…shooting out a wing.

 This is a Puerto Rican flycatcher.
 Like all flycatchers, it has those bristles next to its face, called rictal bristles.
 Science says, “Proposed explanations … are that they perform tactile functions, serve as an insect scoop, or protect other facial feathers.”
 That is how you know science has no idea what they do.